(Spoken on October 28th, 1972)

 Again, I should say that nature has no ‘you' and ‘I', ‘he', ‘she', ‘it'.
 These things do not exist for nature.
 They are our concepts, our notions working within our brains.
 ‘I', ‘you', ‘he', ‘she', ‘it' are non-existent for nature; therefore, a wind will blow over everyone's face in the same manner.
 Whether it is ‘I' or ‘you' or ‘he' or ‘she' or ‘it', it makes no difference.
 The wind of the law of nature will blow equally on all people's faces and extract the same levy from everyone.

-Therefore, the foundation of spiritual life, being so totally construed and being a whole in itself, has to be laid with due consideration of all the factors that are going to make up this practice.
-What are the factors that constitute your spiritual practice?
-Every blessed thing is a part of it – your diet, your drink, the kind of sleep that you are having, the place where you sleep, your work, the way in which you think and speak, your thoughts and emotions, the secret desires, fulfilled as well as unfulfilled, that you are hiding from others, the relationships and ideas that you have about others whether living or nonliving – all these things constitute units in the practice of sadhana.
+Therefore, the foundation of spiritual life, being so totally construed and being a whole in itself, has to be laid with due consideration bestowed on all the factors that are going to make up this practice.
+What are the factors that constitute spiritual practice?
+Every blessed thing is a part of it – your diet, your drink, the kind of sleep that you are having, the place where you sleep, the kind of work that you do, the way in which you think and speak, your thoughts and emotions, the secret desires, fulfilled as well as unfulfilled, that you are hiding from others, the relationships and ideas that you have about others whether living or non-living – all these things constitute units in the practice of sadhana.
 How many things are there?
 You would have to note down all these points in your diary and try to assemble them like a mechanic fitting a machine.
 Though they are a thousand in number, they are all essential.

 What is your idea about other people?
 Answer this question to yourself.
 When you look around and see people, what do you think about them?
 What do you think about these many things that you see in front of you?
 This has a connection with your progress because what you think about others is only a manifestation of what you are at present, because what is not within you cannot come out.
 Your present state of evolution is responsible for the attitude that you are developing in respect of persons and things at a given moment of time.
 From this you can have a judgment of your own worth and status in life and the stage of progress that has been made.